ShadowCurse/mind_your_sides/README.md

 ### Concept
-The idea comes in the balance of the castle which has 4 walls  each wall has  its own stats which you may upgrade or decrease as a side effect
+The idea comes in the balance of the castle which has 4 walls  each wall has  its own stats which you may upgrade or decrease as a side effect.

+Waves of monsters come to the castle from 1 side each time.You always see the next wave

+Monster gives experience which levels up.

+Level up gives upgrades

+Upgrade comes with 4 random buff each related to 1 wall of the castle It also comes with side effects like a curse on stats to other wall.

 ### Feel
 we would like it to be an intense experience
 ### Aesthetic